UW-GAC/dbgaptools/code_devel/dbGaP_pkg_notes.md

 	- answer might be to add a column to the main tracking sheet - though these may be sample-level variables rather than study-level
 	- need for "phs encyclopedia" across sample qc and pheno harm - Adrienne may have skeleton
 	- there is master NWD ID list of Cathy's indicating sequencing batch - that may be tied to funding source (and phase?)
+	- _Updates_
+		- phase info is available on TOPMed website
+		- Stephanie is going to make study-level tracking worksheet on Team Drive - will include a column that Quenna can populate to indicate if a study is all TOPMed funding; when that's not the case, will need to go to Quenna to try and puzzle it out. __Not straightforward__

 # package names?
 - unclear to me what style conventions exist